-Since it is not enough to simply ignore the letter, even if you know you are not guilty of benefit fraud, speak to a professional who can provide you with sound advice.
+Since it is not enough to ignore the letter, even if you know you are not guilty of benefit fraud, speak to a professional who can provide sound advice.
 You can refer to tax experts for consultation, which could be beneficial in several ways.

-For one, you will be able to clear your name, and prove, once and for all, that you did not commit benefit fraud.
-For another, you will be spared from a civil penalty that will be imposed if you have indeed been overpaid benefits.
-You would be required to pay back all overpayments, which could accumulate to a significant amount.
+For one, you will be able to clear your name and prove, once and for all, that you did not commit benefit fraud.
+For another, you will be spared from a civil penalty imposed if you have been overpaid benefits.
+You would be required to pay back all overpayments, which could accumulate significantly.

 You can also get advice from a local Citizens Advice Bureau to help resolve your tax problems and other issues you might be facing.
-Most bureaux give advice face to face, by phone, or email.
+Most bureaux give advice face-to-face, by phone, or by email.

 Home visits can also be arranged.

-In the event that you will be asked to attend an interview under caution, which basically means fraud investors already think you are guilty, you should seek advice from a criminal law solicitor.
-Or, you can get free legal advice under criminal legal aid.
+If you are asked to attend an interview under caution, which means fraud investors already think you are guilty, you should seek advice from a criminal law solicitor.
+Or, you can get free legal advice under illegal legal aid.

 If you’re accused of tax fraud – Do Not Panic!